With some exceptions, the College’s Marketing department adheres to the standards set out by the Canadian Press Stylebook and Caps and Spelling Guide.

 When formatting quotations or testimonials, ensure punctuation marks such as periods or commas fall within the quotation marks, not outside.
 Always include the full name (and title, if applicable) of the person being quoted on first reference.
 On subsequent reference, it’s OK to use a single name, either first or last.

-e.g.: “This world-class project will provide sustainable heating to cold-climate communities,” said Paul Vogt, President and CEO of Red River College.
+e.g.: “This world-class project will provide sustainable heating to cold-climate communities,” said Alex Siemens, communications director at Red River College.
 “It also serves as a successful partnership model for applied learning and innovation.”

 If a parenthetical aside comes at the end of a sentence, the period should be placed after the closing parenthesis.
 If the entire sentence is bounded by parentheses, the period should come before the closing parenthesis.